savely-krasovsky/homelab/README.md

 ## Caveats

 This is not a ready-to-use configuration that you can just apply.
-It requires additional configuration files and initialized state.
-You can apply it, write those configs, then go to Pocket ID, generate OAuth2 Client IDs, and paste them into container templates.
+It requires initialized state.
+You can apply it, then go to Pocket ID, generate OAuth2 Client IDs, and paste them into container templates.
 Technically, it's possible to make it as generic as possible, but I don't think anyone wants to copy my setup entirely.
 I see this more as a template for your own setups.

 ## Future plans

+- [x] Move Traefik, Graana Alloy and other configs to repository.
-I would like to switch to Flatcar Linux, but for now it doesn't include the `i915` kernel driver, which is a dealbreaker for me.
+- [ ] Consider switching to Flatcar Linux.
+Personally I like it more, but in the current version they didn't ship `i915` driver, which is a dealbreaker for me.
 However, it's [already merged](https://github.com/flatcar/scripts/pull/2349) and will soon be available in the Alpha channel.

-Also, I want to move my Traefik, Grafana Alloy and Victoria vmauth configurations to this repo at some point, but I didn't figure out how to do it properly now.

-And finally I want to harden my network setup, since for now it's pretty permissive.
+- [ ] Harden network setup; for now it's pretty permissive.
+- [ ] Monitor uptime and setup alerts with Uptime Kuma.